 NOTE: Providers are expected to maintain established hours of operation each day, including holidays.
 Providers must ensure the adherence of minimum staff coverage during established hours of operation, including the implementation of any needed backup plans to ensure such coverage.

 - 2. Hours of availability for the medical director that shall be corresponded with the program's hours of operation; and - 3.
-Recognized peer support specialist (RPSS) or RFPSS.
+RPSS or RFPSS.